EnableX/voice-broadcast-text-to-speech/README.md

-# **Basic Client Examples to demonstrate Broadcast Calls using Enablex Voice APIs. **
+# **Basic Client Examples to demonstrate Broadcast Calls with text to speech prompt using Enablex Voice APIs. **
-This example contains instructions how users can initiate Broadcast Calls.
+This example contains instructions how users can initiate Broadcast Calls and play the provided text as prompt.

 ## Pre-requisite